Articles of Association

 - Allocation of profit or coverage of deficit in accordance with the declared dividend and balance sheet.

-- Other matters which according to law or the company’s articles of association shall be decided by the shareholders’ meeting and are mentioned in the summons
+- Other matters which according to law or the company’s articles of association shall be decided by the shareholders’ meeting and are mentioned in the summons.

 Shareholders may cast their votes in writing prior to the Company's general meetings.
 Such votes can also be cast by use of electronic communication.
 The permission to cast an advance vote requires the presence of an adequate method for authenticating the sender.
 The board determines whether an adequate method is present prior to each general meeting.
 The board may adopt more detailed guidelines for advance voting.
 It must be stated in the notice of each general meeting whether advance voting is permitted and which guidelines, if any, are resolved for such voting.

 When documents concerning matters to be discussed at the general meeting are made available to the shareholders on the Company’s website, the requirement in the Public Companies Act that such documents shall be sent to the shareholders shall not apply.
 This also applies to documents which, according to law, shall be included or enclosed to the notice of the general meeting.
-A shareholder may nonetheless request hard copies of such documents to be sent to him.
+A shareholder may nonetheless request hard copies of such documents to be sent to him or her.
 The Company cannot claim any form of compensation for sending the documents to the shareholders.

 The provisions of the Companies Act, as they may from time to time be amended, shall apply.